 Adductor magnus is said to be the largest muscle present in the medial part of the thigh.
 Adductor magnus is a big composite muscle having 2 parts: adductor and hamstring.
 Just like the adductor longus and brevis muscles adductor magnus is also fan shaped muscle attached to the femur.

-- The adductor part originates from the outer surface of ischiopubic ramus, primarily from ramus of ischium.
+- The adductor part of adductor magnus originates from the outer surface of ischiopubic ramus, primarily from ramus of ischium.

-- The hamstring part originates from the inferolateral part of the ischial tuberosity.
+- The medial part of adductor magnus which is often known as hamstring part originates from the inferolateral part of the ischial tuberosity of the pelvic bone.

-- The fibres of adductor part pass obliquely downward, backward, and laterally to be added in linear style into the medial margin of gluteal tuberosity, medial lip of linea aspera, and upper part of medial supracondylar line up to the adductor hiatus.
+- The fibres of adductor part of adductor magnus pass obliquely downward, backward, and laterally to be added in linear style into the medial margin of gluteal tuberosity, medial lip of linea aspera, and upper part of medial supracondylar line up to the adductor hiatus.